 Since we usually overthink something that is negative, it’s a good idea to check if your thoughts are rational.

-Cognitive-behavioral specialists discern a few distorted thinking patterns that most of the people develop in their life.
+Cognitive-behavioral specialists discern a few distorted thinking patterns that most people develop in their life.
 All of them are irrational, and sometimes even ilogical.
-It means that they create unhelpful suffering that could be avoided just by looking at your situation from a more logical point.
+It means that they create unhelpful suffering that could be avoided just by looking at your situation from a logical, rational point.

 - Black & White thinking: believing that things can only be good or bad, like seeing only black and white colors, without any shades of grey (“This one thing is bad so it means everything is bad”).